Colonoscopy

 Direct Access for Colonoscopies

 Skagit Regional Health offers a Direct Access program to easily register, schedule and receive your colonoscopy.
-If you are a healthy adult older than 45 and have no colon-related symptoms such as rectal bleeding, diarrhea, abdominal pain or any other major health problems, you may call our Direct Access line to speak with one of our nurses and arrange your exam, usually within the next two to three weeks.
-For more information, please call 360-814-5739 Monday through Friday.
+If you are a healthy adult older than 45 and have no colon-related symptoms such as rectal bleeding, diarrhea, abdominal pain or any other major health problems, you may call our Direct Access line to speak with one of our nurses and schedule your exam, usually within the next two to three weeks.
+For more information, please call 360-814-5739, Monday through Friday.

 Colonoscopy for Prevention and Treatment